wiredworks/wiredworks_winches/README.md

 # wiredworks_winches

+Branch v.0.0.3 is ready to be experimented with!

 At this stage you can create multiple nodes which, by pushing the start button, call an operator which set a USocket connection at a specific IP:Port combination up.